 Regent’s Park Open Air theatre have committed to taking the necessary precautions when it comes to safety.
 Capacity in the auditorium has been reduced by 50%, face coverings are mandatory for those aged over 11, social-distancing by 2-metres will be enforced, and you may only book in groups of up to six.
 You can read the full list of guidelines at the theatre’s 2021 information hub.

-The Open Air Theatre will also host one-off performances from Shappi Khorsandi, Nick Mulvey, and doctor-turned-comedian Adam Kay, whilst the Luna Cinema will stop by for a couple of outdoor cinema screenings.
+The Open Air Theatre usually mixes in a little bit of comedy and cinema with their outdoor productions, so keep your eyes peeled for more updates on those throughout the year.
 Yes, you may have to dodge the raindrops on a visit to Regent’s Park Open Air Theatre, there’s no getting around that.
 But when al fresco theatre of this quality is on offer, you just have to treat yourself.

 Location: Inner Circle, Regent’s Park, NW1 4NU.
 Nearest stations are Regent’s Park and Baker Street.
 See it on Google Maps.

 Opening hours: performances are usually 7:30pm, though matinees run occasionally at 3pm.

-Price: tickets are priced in four bands, running from £25 up to £55.
-See the full list and book them here.
+Price: tickets are normally priced in four bands, running from £25 up to £55.
+Find tickets to all shows here.

 More information: visit their website.